Skip to main content

 }

-Label adn confirm strings of bulk actions are already translated by AdminForth, but succesMessage returned by action function should be translated manually because of the dynamic nature of the message.
+Label and confirm strings of bulk actions are already translated by AdminForth, but succesMessage returned by action function should be translated manually because of the dynamic nature of the message.

-Let's rework the bulk action from bulkActions to use translations:
+Let's rework the bulk action from bulkActions example to use translations:

 ./resources/apartments.ts